Back to Resources

 A New Comprehensive Measure of Engineering Effectiveness

-But advanced ML models and composite metrics can now provide more visibility into the larger picture that the DORA team illustrates in the Core Model.
+No framework for understanding engineering performance is perfect.
+Capturing the nuance and complexity of effectiveness across people and processes is difficult.
+People data is messy, after all.
+But advanced ML models and composite metrics now offer greater visibility into the larger picture outlined by the DORA team in the Core Model.

 mttr